South Korea’s Ham Jeong-woo eyes spot at British Open as he extends lead at S’pore Open

 Sign up now: Get the biggest sports news in your inbox

-- Ham Jeong-woo leads the Singapore Open at 10-under 132 after round two, now targeting a British Open spot.
+- Ham Jeong-woo leads the Singapore Open at 10-under 132 after the second round, now targeting a British Open spot.

 - Jazz Janewattananond is second, while four Singaporeans have made the cut.